-1. Open the PCR (1-24) worksheet (or the Minifiler or Yfiler Amp worksheets) in the SDPD Worksheet maker v4.0 (found on the FB network H:\Worksheets).
-Click on the orange 'Make WellAware eSOP' button to generate a WellAware eSOP (electronic standard operating procedure).
-Save the eSOP as a text file in the WellAware folder on the FB network.
+- 1. Open the PCR (1-24) worksheet (or the Minifiler or Yfiler Amp worksheets) in the current version of the SDPD SIMS (found on the FB network H:\Worksheets).
+Click on the 'Make WellAware eSOP' button to generate a WellAware eSOP (electronic standard operating procedure).
+The eSOP is automatically saved on the WellAware folder on the FB networks. - 2.
+Navigate to the newly saved file and save it as a text file (.txt) in the appropriate WellAware folder on the FB network.
 This is accomplished by using the "Save as..." command from the File menu.
 The Text (Tab delimited) file must be saved in the WellAware folder on the FB network.